Richard James Wilkinson: Officer Administrating the S.S. Government

-Despite all of that, he managed to have published by December 1914, a collection of Malay pantun (poetry) that he had worked on together with Richard Olaf Winstedt.
+Despite all of that, he managed to have published by December 1914 a collection of Malay pantun (poetry) that he had worked on together with Richard Olaf Winstedt.

 Departure from Singapore

-Wilkinson was most loved by the Mohammedan community of Singapore who feted him for days as he was readying to depart Singapore to take up his new role as Governor of Sierra Leone in January 1916.
+Wilkinson was most loved by the Muslim community of Singapore, who feted him for days as he was readying to depart Singapore to take up his new role as Governor of Sierra Leone in January 1916.
 A dinner was thrown by the Moslem Association [of Singapore] on 15 December 1915, at the Victoria Memorial Hall.
 The guest list read represented almost everyone who mattered in S.S. and F.M.S. administration and commerce.
-Syed Omar Alsagoff received the guests after which Ali Khan Surati read the English text of the Association's address to Mr. Wilkinson while M. A. Patail read the Malay version.
+Syed Omar Alsagoff received the guests, after which Ali Khan Surati read the English text of the association's address to Mr. Wilkinson, while M. A. Patail read the Malay version.
 The address, in a decorated silver cylinder mounted on an ebony plinth, was then presented to Wilkinson by Alsagoff.
 Alsagoff then threw him a garden party at Alsagoff's home at Bukit Tunggal, Thompson Road.
-The band of the Sultan of Johore had been lent for this occasion.
-Entertainment included performances of Ronggeng, Mak Yong, Silat, Wayang Kulit, and Indian dance, singing and juggling.
+The band of the sultan of Johore had been lent for this occasion.
+Entertainment included performances of ronggeng, mak yong, silat, wayang kulit, and Indian dance, singing and juggling.
 Almost a thousand people were present on the grounds.
 Syed Mohamed Alsagoff read the address in English.
 It was also read in Malay after which it was presented in a silver casket.
 By that time Wilkinson had already received several addresses from the Indian Muslim community and those of other nationalities in Singapore.

 Governor of Sierra Leone

 As governor of Sierra Leone, Wilkinson insisted that Africans receive the same pay as Europeans when doing the same work.
 The previous governor of the colony, Sir Edward Marsh Merewether, had recommended this rule change be enacted and Wilkinson enforced it.
 He also expanded the postal service in the colony and hired Africans to work on it.
-One of Wilkinson's Private Secretaries was the colonial administrator Paul Shuffrey.
+One of Wilkinson's private secretaries was the colonial administrator Paul Shuffrey.